-The crystal-clear waters, thirsty soil and the oasis of palm trees make Lanzarote one of the most popular holiday resorts in in Spain.
+This sub-aquatic island in the Canaries offers moon-like scenery that is packed with beaches, volcanic landscape, and natural attractions.
+The crystal-clear waters, thirsty soil, and the oasis of palm trees make Lanzarote one of the most popular holiday resorts in Spain.
 A trip of 5-to-7 days is enough to explore it thoroughly while you can tour Lanzarote’s most touristy sites in a couple of days.

 Lanzarote is one of the Canary Islands in the Atlantic Ocean.
 It had active volcanoes until the 19th century, and this ensures its uniqueness.
 The first population came here around 500 AD, from North Africa.
 They were called majos.
 In the 15th century, they were conquered by the Kingdom of Castile, becoming the first Spanish island.
 As a Spanish territory up to this day, it became a place of intense tourism during the 20th century.